 In addition to this prospectus, we intend to use supplemental sales material in connection with the offering of our shares, although only when accompanied by or preceded by the delivery of the prospectus, as supplemented.
-We will file all supplemental sales material with the SEC prior to distributing such material.
+We will submit all supplemental sales material to the SEC for review prior to distributing such material.
 The supplemental sales material does not contain all of the information material to an investment decision and should only be reviewed after reading the prospectus.
 The sales material expected to be used in permitted jurisdictions includes:

 - investor sales promotion brochures;

 - cover letters transmitting the prospectus;

 - brochures containing a summary description of the offering;

 - fact sheets describing the general nature of FS Investment Corporation and our investment objectives;

 - asset flyers describing our recent investments;

 - broker updates;

 - online investor presentations;

 - third-party article reprints;

-- website material;
+- · website material;

-- electronic media presentations; and
+- · electronic media presentations; and

-- client seminars and seminar advertisements and invitations.
+- · client seminars and seminar advertisements and invitations.